Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Parramatta is named for the city covered by the electoral division.
+The Division of Parramatta is named for the city covered by the electorate.
 The name 'Parramatta' is variously believed to be:

 - the Dharuk word for 'head of the river', or